 The attorneys at Law Offices of Shana E. Thompson can help you resolve any dispute over child support in Seattle or Kent in King County, Washington.
 Call us for a consultation to discuss your case and the best options to resolve the case.

-We represent clients throughout King County including the cities of Seattle and Kent and the surrounding cities of Algona, Auburn, Bellevue, Black Diamond, Bothell, Burien, Carnation, Clyde Hill, Covington, Des Moines, Duvall, Enumclaw, Federal Way, Issaquah, Kenmore, Kent, Kirkland, Lake Forest Park, Maple Valley, Medina, Mercer Island, Milton, Newcastle, Normandy Park, North Bend, Pacific, Redmond, Renton, Sammamish, SeaTac, Shoreline, Snoqualmie, Tukwila and Woodinville.
+We represent clients throughout King County including the cities of Seattle and Kent and the surrounding cities of Algona, Auburn, Bellevue, Black Diamond, Bothell, Burien, Carnation, Clyde Hill, Covington, Des Moines, Duvall, Enumclaw, Federal Way, Shoreline, Issaquah, Kenmore, Kent, Bellevue, Kirkland, Ballard, Lake Forest Park, Maple Valley, Medina, Mercer Island, Milton, Newcastle, Normandy Park, North Bend, Pacific, Redmond, Renton, Sammamish, SeaTac, Shoreline, Snoqualmie, Tukwila and Woodinville.

 We also represent clients throughout the bordering counties of Snohomish County to the north and Pierce County to the south.